 ***Check out our new broken stud gallery here***

-Weighing in at 3500+ lbs and being propelled by the glorious and powerful S65 engine, there isn't a BMW chassis that benefits more from installing Core4's Ultimate Press-In Stud Conversion Hubs.
+Weighing in well above 3000lbs and being propelled by the glorious and powerful S65 engine, there isn't a BMW chassis that benefits more from installing Core4's Ultimate Press-In Stud Conversion Hubs.
 The advantages are clear and one doesn't need to look further than the fact that every OEM who supplies hubs with studs from the factory use press-in studs.

 ***Now available with our proprietary designed stud manufactured by MSI.

 MSI is a leading wheel stud supplier for IMSA, PWC, and NASCAR teams.

 These are the most robustly designed 12mm wheel stud available on the market with 'CT10' dry film lubricant coating to achieve more tension with less torque and to prevent galling (thread damage)***

 "WHAT DO I GET?"